CaioMatInt/iphone/README.md

 DatabaseSeeder -> SHOULD_ADD_TESTING_DATA = false;

 ## To test the endpoint:
-run php artisan migrate --seed to run the seeds also.
+Run php artisan migrate --seed to run the seeds with fake data.

+Check one user_id in your DB (You can use 1, 2 etc.).

 Make a GET request to: http://127.0.0.1:8000/users/{user_id}/achievements